rapid7/metasploit-framework/Meterpreter's-Configuration.md

 ### Extension configuration block

 The extension configuration block is designed to allow Meterpreter payloads to contain any extra extensions that the user wants to bundle in.
-The goal is to provide the ability to have [Stageless payloads][], and to provide the means for sharing of extensions during migration (though this hasn't been implemented yet).
+The goal is to provide the ability to have **Stageless payloads** (link coming soon), and to provide the means for sharing of extensions during migration (though this hasn't been implemented yet).
 Each of the extensions must have been compiled with [Reflective DLL Injection][] support, as this is the mechanism that is used to load the extensions when Meterpreter starts.
-For more information on this facility, please see the [Stageless payloads][] documentation.
+For more information on this facility, please see the **Stageless payloads** (link coming soon) documentation.

 The extension configuration block also functions as a "list" to allow for an arbitrary number of extensions to be included.
 Each extension entry needs to contain the following: